camcallahan/log2-socketSystem/README.md

 To-do/Fixes needed:

-- Find a better way to display the amount of free sockets in items.
-Currently, an item with a gameEffect will have it erased and replaced with the free socket count.
-Perhaps a simple gameEffect/description manager needs to be implemented so that -lines- of information can be retrieved/modified without hurting other lines of information in the strings.
 - secondaryAction spells have charges that DO work, but are not displayed when hovered over the item.
 Unsure what is causing this.
 - Determine if it is possible to script a sort of setPowerAttackTemplate to dynamically add the predefined